kaz-utashiro/sdif-tools/docs/sdif/index.md

 **sdif** is inspired by System V [sdiff(1)](http://man.he.net/man1/sdiff) command.
 The basic feature of sdif is making a side-by-side listing of two different files.
 All contents of two files are listed on left and right sides.
-Center column is used to indicate how different those lines.
+Center column is used to indicate how different those lines are.
 No mark means no difference.
 Added, deleted and modified lines are marked with \`-' and \`+' character.

     1 deleted  -
     2 same          1 same